nicoverbruggen/phpmon/README.md

 ## 🚀 How to install

-You can install via Homebrew, or may download the latest [release](https://github.com/nicoverbruggen/phpmon/releases).
+You can install via Homebrew (recommended), or may download the latest release on GitHub.

 To install via Homebrew, run: